jungleman007/code_example/README.md

 `make`

 will build the tests and will also build the docs using Doxygen (the output will appear in docs/html/index.html).
+You can run the tests by cd'ing into the test directory and typing `./test`.
+The output from the cppunit tests should scroll by.

 # Quickstart Example